ethereum/consensus-specs/specs/custody_game/beacon-chain.md

 ## Introduction

-This document details the beacon chain additions and changes of Ethereum 2.0 to support the shard data custody game, building upon the [Sharding](../sharding/beacon-chain.md) specification.
+This document details the beacon chain additions and changes of to support the shard data custody game, building upon the [Sharding](../sharding/beacon-chain.md) specification.

 ## Constants